RubenRocha/scdownloader/README.md

 scdownloader
 ============

-Soundcloud downloader, supporting playlists and usernames.
+Soundcloud downloader, supporting playlists and usernames, and also metadata downloading with the `-m` switch.

 Please remember to edit the client_id in `sc.py`.
 You can achieve this by opening the network tab of your browser, and performing pretty much any action, like clicking play on a song.
 You will get something similar to this, with one of the parameters being client_id.